Quality matters when hiring for a big project. Call a Best Pick now!

 Not having to pick out, cut, or store seasoned wood reduces the amount of work required to maintain a clean fireplace, but that doesn’t mean you shouldn’t schedule a fireplace inspection to make sure it’s burning efficiently and not releasing harmful gases, like carbon monoxide, into your house.
-Instead of soot and creosote, dust, dirt, or loose wires are more likely to be the issues with a gas fireplace.
+Instead of soot and creosote, dust, dirt, or loose wires are more likely to be a gas fireplace issue.
 In addition to hiring a professional fireplace service, there are other tasks you can do yourself, like cleaning the glass doors and checking the gasket for damage.

 Fireplace Alternatives: Wood Stoves and Pellet Stoves